cadumas01/traffic-sim/README.md

 # About
 Simulate traffic on traffic on any section of Open Street Map!
-Inspire by [A-B-street](https://github.com/a-b-street)
+Inspired by [A-B-street](https://github.com/a-b-street)

 Urban traffic simulator using OpenStreetMaps, Python, and PyGame.